ylxmf2005/Banquet-Management-System/README.md

 ## Getting Started

+### User notice

 This is a full-stack application with separated frontend and backend, which can be deployed independently.

+This project not only implements data validation at the front end, but also applies constraints at the database level.
+These measures ensure that operations such as  direct calls to backend method or direct execution of SQL commands do not compromise the integrity of the database.

+To reflect the raw database errors for troubleshooting purposes, the front end does not handle `SQLException` errors with additional custom processing.
+Instead, the exact `SQLException` error messages from the backend are displayed directly to the user.

 ### Backend